joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 exception.add(new DateRange(startTime, finishTime));
 ```

+Here we can see that we're using a differnt version of the
+`addCalendarException` method which takes a start and an end date, rather that
-Running our code again to print out the working hours for each day now gives us
+just a single date.
+Running our code again to print out the working hours for
-this output:
+each day now gives us this output:

 ```
 23/05/2022  0.0h